The information below is primarily for reference.

 Yavapai Geology Museum (1928)

-At the Yavapai Point, in between the Grand Canyon Visitor Center and Grand Canyon Village, the museum has a bookstore and gift shop.
-Large picture windows that provide excellent views of the canyon, and three-dimensional models and interpretive panels explain the complicated geologic story of Grand Canyon.
-Open 8 am to 7 pm — 2018 fall hours.
-(Grand Canyon Association)
+At Yavapai Point, in between the Grand Canyon Visitor Center and Grand Canyon Village, the museum has a bookstore and gift shop.
+Large picture windows provide excellent views of the canyon, and three-dimensional models and interpretive panels explain the complicated geologic story of Grand Canyon.
+Open 9 am to 5 pm, core hours.
+Additional open hours vary seasonally.
+(Grand Canyon Conservancy)

 Grand Canyon Village - Market Plaza